Can visitor.us insure my vehicle?

 (Note: these insurers' websites might not be accessible from outside of the US.)

-What address should I list for my insurance policy?
+What address should I list for my insurance policy (for vehicles without living quarters)?

-If you are driving a non-motorhome type vehicle, insurers require the vehicle's "garaging address," or the address where the vehicle spends most time.
+If your vehicle doesn't have living quarters (such as a motorhome, or a vehicle/trailer or truck/slide-in camper combo), insurers require the vehicle's "garaging address," or the address where the vehicle spends most time.

 (Insurance policies, of course, allow drivers to take road trips away from their vehicle's garaging address.)

-visitor.us' terms of service prohibit using our address for insurance purposes.
+visitor.us' terms of service prohibit using our address as a Garaging Address.

 What if I don't have a garaging address, and my vehicle isn't a motorhome?